i9Workshop/Tutorials-Microchip-XC8/Tutorials-PIC16F/6-PWM-Motor-Speed/README.md

 Diagram 6.1
 <br/>

-Diagram 6.1 shows a typical connections for a dc brush motor driver sold in markets. $V_{Motor}$ is depended on the driver rating itself.
+Diagram 6.1 shows a typical connections for a dc brush motor driver sold in markets.
+Power supply voltage for the motor, $V_{Motor}$ is depended on the driver rating itself.
 <br/>

 <br/>